Geely: Purchase of Volvo Cars (2008–2010)

 This acquisition facilitated Volvo's recovery and brought significant technological and managerial advancements to Geely.
 Under Geely ownership, Volvo Cars has developed a new line of 3- and 4-cylinder diesel and petrol engines to replace larger engines.
-It has also developed a new vehicle platform called the Scalable Product Architecture (SPA).
-Sales reached 500,000 vehicles in 2015 for the first time in the brand's history, and continued to over 700,000 in 2023.
-Both company jointly developed engines and platforms, notably the Compact Modular Architecture platform that is used by Volvo, Geely and Lynk & Co vehicles.
+It has also developed a new vehicle platform named the Scalable Product Architecture platform (SPA).
+Sales reached 500,000 vehicles in 2015 for the first time in the brand's history and grew to over 700,000 in 2023.
+Both companies jointly developed engines and platforms, notably the Compact Modular Architecture (CMA) platform that is used by Volvo, Geely, and Lynk & Co vehicles.
 Improving technical expertise and a sophisticated production management system led to a significant sales surge for Geely from 2010 onwards.

 Further acquisitions and brand establishments (2016–present)

 In October 2016, Geely Auto released its new brand called Lynk & Co in Berlin, Germany, which is intended to bridge the gap between Geely and Volvo brands.
 The brand was launched with three production models, all based on the Compact Modular Architecture (CMA).
 In August 2017, ZGH, Geely Automobile Holdings and Volvo Car Group signed an agreement at Geely Auto's Hangzhou Bay R&D Center to establish the Lynk & Co joint venture.
 Geely Auto controls 50% of Lynk & Co, Volvo Cars held 30%, and ZGH held the remaining 20%.

 In May 2017, ZGH purchased a 51% controlling-stake in Lotus Cars from its owner, DRB-HICOM, the largest shareholder of Malaysian carmaker Proton Holdings.
 The remaining 49% were acquired by Etika Automotive, a holding company of Proton's major shareholder Syed Mokhtar Albukhary.
 Proton had owned Lotus since 1996, and largely struggled to turn the fortunes of the sports carmaker around.
 ZGH also purchased a 49.9% stake in Proton Holdings, which was agreed on 23 June 2017 and finalised on 29 September 2017.
 The purchase was seen to facilitate future export growth in right-hand drive markets, and making inroads into the lucrative ASEAN region.
 Proton confirmed that it would not downsize its workforce following its deal with Geely.

 In July 2017, the company purchased Terrafugia, an American maker of flying cars.
 In November 2017, ZGH announced completion of the Terrafugia acquisition, including approval from all relevant regulators.